-- From the Project Settings page, scroll down to the Delete Project section and click on Delete This Project button.
+- From the Project Settings page, scroll down to the Delete Project section and click on the Delete This Project button.

-- Then, click on Delete button to permanently delete the project and all of the forms and submissions associated with it.
+- Then, click on the Delete button to permanently delete the project and all of the forms and submissions associated with it.

 Data share settings and form submission settings both occur at the project level and are inherited by all forms in the project.